odipar/spread/README.md

 However, the spreadsheet spirit is there.
 In fact, SPREAD can be considered the next-generation spreadsheet, and possibly the next-generation of software in general.

 ####Warning
 SPREAD is currently in extreme ALPHA stage.
-For the impatient, there is already something novelty to be found in the repository:
+For the impatient, there is already some novelty to be found in the repository:

 ####[SplitHash](https://github.com/odipar/spread/blob/master/src/spread/SplitHash.scala): an immutable, uniquely represented Sequence Authenticated Data Structure.